Book 2, Chap. 2a: Money as Part of the General Stock of Society (the Cost of Maintaining the National Capital)

 - to support it.

-- Both expenses make a part of the gross revenue of society and are deductions from its net revenue.
+- Both expenses make a part of the society’s gross revenue and are deductions from its net revenue.

 - Some gold and silver and labour is employed to support that great but expensive instrument of commerce, instead of increasing the stock reserved for immediate consumption.

-- Money allows everyone in society to have their subsistence, conveniencies, and amusements regularly distributed to them.
+- Money allows everyone to have their subsistence, conveniencies, and amusements regularly distributed to them.

-- The money which circulates the whole revenue of society among its members makes no part of that revenue.
+- The money which circulates the society’s whole revenue among its members makes no part of that revenue.

-- In computing the gross or net revenue of any society, we must always deduct the whole value of money from the whole annual circulation of money and goods.
+- In computing any society’s gross or net revenue, we must always deduct the whole value of money from the whole annual circulation of money and goods.

-- The value of money can never make a part of the gross or net revenue of society.
+- The value of money can never make a part of the society’s gross or net revenue.

 15 Only the ambiguity of language makes this proposition doubtful or paradoxical.